USFWS/secas/_posts/2023-12-15-How-the-Southeast-Conservation-Blueprint-addresses-climate-change.md

 ---
 layout: post
-published: false
+published: true
 title: How the Southeast Conservation Blueprint addresses climate change
 author: Rua Mordecai, Coordinator for the Southeast Conservation Blueprint
 hero:
-  name: SEBP2023_horizontal_web.png
+  name: ResilientCoastalSites_crop_sm.jpg
   alt: >-
-    Map of Southeast Blueprint 2023 showing a connected network of lands and waters in shades of purple and gray.
+    Map of the resilient coastal sites indicator on a gray basemap
   caption: >-
-    This year’s Blueprint update expanded consistent methods and data to the U.S. Caribbean and offshore waters of the Atlantic and Gulf.
+    Icorporating indicators like resilient coastal sites is only one of the ways that the Blueprint serves as a climate adaptation strategy.
   headerClass: light-text
   float: right
 ---